GMRES-Accelerated ADMM for Quadratic Objectives: Introduction

 Throughout this paper, we will frequently refer to the condition number $\kappa$, the gradient Lipschitz constant $L$, the strong convexity parameter $\mu$, which are defined in terms of a rescaled objective matrix $\tilde{D}$ in (\ref{eq:mu_L_kap}).
-The variable $k$ is reserved for the iteration index.
+The positive integer $k$ is reserved for the iteration index.
+Accuracy is always measured with respect to the metric $\|\cdot\|_{M}$ defined in (\ref{eq:gmres_cost}).

-From Section~\ref{sec:ADMM-for-Quadratic} to Section~\ref{sec:num_res}, the positive integers $n,$ $\ell,$ $m$ refer to the dimensions of the primal-dual variables $x,$ $z,$ $y,$ and $N=n+\ell+m$ refers to the total number of primal-dual variables.
-However, in discussing interior-point methods for SDPs in Section~\ref{sec:Newton_dir} (and previously in Section~\ref{subsec:Applications-in-large-scale}), we redefine $n$ and $m$ as the order of the semidefinite cone and the dimension of the dual vector, in order to concur with standard notation in this area.
-We again use $N=n(n+1)+m$ to refer to the total number of primal-dual variables.
+The positive integers $n,$ $m,$ $\ell$ refer to the dimensions of the primal-dual variables $x\in\R^{n},$ $z\in\R^{m},$ and $y\in\R^{\ell}$ respectively.
+Their sum $N=n+m+\ell$ denotes the dimension of the concatenated variable $u=[x;z;y]\in\R^{N}$.
+In discussing interior-point methods for semidefinite programs in Section~\ref{sec:Newton_dir}, the positive integer $\theta$ denotes the order of the semidefinite cone.

 Our notation is otherwise standard, with the following exceptions.
 We use $\Lambda\{A\}$ to refer to the eigenvalues of $A$.
 The set $\P_{k}$ denotes the space of order-$k$ polynomials.
 Given a polynomial $p(z)$, we denote its maximum modulus over a compact subset of the complex plane $\mathcal{S}\subset\C$ as $\|p(z)\|_{\mathcal{S}}=\max_{z\in\mathcal{S}}|p(z)|$.